Six Sigma software: definition, types and uses

 Six Sigma software and certification also acts as a status symbol - it proves to customers that your business is serious about quality and consistency of the product.

-What Is Six Sigma Software?
+What is Six Sigma software?

 Six Sigma has been around as a business methodology since 1986.

 As a concept, however, it dates back to the 196th century.
-Its early versions can be found within Carl Frederick Grauss’s bell curve and Carl Shewhart’s analysis of the three sigma deviation from the mean.
+Its early versions can be found within Carl Frederick Gauss’s bell curve and Carl Shewhart’s analysis of the three sigma deviation from the mean.

 In the 1980s, US mobile communications giant Motorola made a lasting impact on the way businesses operate by introducing the Six Sigma methodology.